Search

 Security

 Data is encrypted at rest by default in DynamoDB, so your data is secure even when it's not being accessed.
-You can also enable encryption in transit to ensure that data is encrypted as it moves between DynamoDB and your application.
+DynamoDB also enforces TLS for all API calls, so data in transit is always encrypted -- there's no separate configuration needed.

 DynamoDB integrates with AWS Identity and Access Management (IAM) to provide fine-grained access control over your data.
 You can create IAM policies that specify who can access your data and what actions they can perform.
 This allows you to restrict access to your data to only those who need it.